rdiaz02/EvAM-Tools/README.md

      - Build (R CMD build evamtools) and install (R CMD INSTALL evamtools_x.y.z.tar.gz, with x.y.z replaced by the current version number).
 File `build-test.sh` builds, tests, and installs the package (and takes care of the version number).

 	   Testing is, by default, parallelized and will use all CPUs except 1 (up to 20, the number of test files): the package includes over 1400 tests, with a test coverage of more than 90%.
 If you want to use fewer CPUs modify variable `TESTTHAT_CPUS` in script `build-test.sh` (see also https://testthat.r-lib.org/articles/parallel.html).

+  * Install Hypercube-hmm:
+  - Make sure you have the required dependencies and imports, as listed in the DESCRIPTION file:stringr , ggplot2, ggrepel, gridExtra, and igraph.
+  - You'll need to compile the C++ code.
+          - Install the armadillo library on your machine
+          - Compile from Terminal (g++ hyperhmm.cpp -larmadillo -o hyperhmm.ce)

 ### Docker images